WjjSteve/WjjSteve.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Paper Title Number 1"
+title: "An anisotropic nonlinear stabilization for finite element approximation of Vlasov–Poisson equations"
-collection: publications
+collection: Journal of Computational Physics
 category: manuscripts
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'